khaors/geocompr/main.md

 The same point could also be approximated in a projected CRS with 'Easting/Northing' values of `c(530000, 180000)` in the British National Grid ([BNG](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid)), meaning that London is located 530 km *East* and 180 km *North* of the $origin$ of the CRS.
 This can be verified visually: slightly more than 5 'boxes' --- square areas bounded by the grey grid lines 100 km in width --- separate the point representing London from the origin (Figure \@ref(fig:vectorplots), right panel).

-The origin of the BNG is located in the sea beyond the southwest tip of England.
-This origin did not arise by accident: it ensures that most locations in the UK have positive Easting and Northing values.
+The location of BNG's origin, in sea southwest of the South West Peninsular, did not arise by accident: it ensures that most locations in the UK have positive Easting and Northing values.^[
+The origin we are referring to, depicted in blue in Figure \@ref(fig:vectorplots), is in fact the 'false' origin.
+The 'true' origin, the location at which distortions are at a minimum, is located at 2° W and 49° N.
+This was selected by the [Ordnance Survey](https://www.ordnancesurvey.co.uk/support/the-national-grid.html) to be roughly in the centre of the British landmass longitudinally.
+]
 There is more to CRSs, as described in sections \@ref(crs-intro) and \@ref(reproj-geo-data) but, for the purposes of this section, it is sufficient to know that coordinates consist of two numbers representing distance from an origin, usually in $x$ then $y$ dimensions.